 (2) The contractually agreed prices are to be paid.
-Services are invoiced according to expenditure.
+Services are invoiced on a time and material basis.

 (6) Late payments of the customer’s are subject to an interest charge according to Sect.
 288 Para.
 2 BGB.
 This does not affect the right to assert claims for higher damages caused by default.

 (7) If the customer is in default of payment for longer than 30 calendar days, bills of exchange or cheques are protested or if insolvency proceedings or comparable proceedings under other legal systems are filed against the customer’s assets, we shall be entitled to demand immediate payment of all accounts receivable against the customer, to withhold all deliveries and services and to assert all reservations of proprietary rights.

 (8) Set-off entitlements may only be accorded the customer if his counterclaims are not contested or recognized as legally valid by us.
 Apart from § 354 a HGB (German Commercial Code), the customer may only assign rights from this contract to a third party with our prior written agreement.
 The customer shall only be entitled to exercise a right of retention or plead the defence of non-fulfilment of contract within the respective contractual relationship.